wp-plugins/prosperent-powered-product-search/prosperent-search/README.txt

 8. Congratulations, you have a fully functioning product search engine embedded on your wordpress page.
 9. Log in to Prosperent.com every so often to check your stats.

 == Frequently Asked Questions ==

 = What is Prosperent? =

 Prosperent is a company that is serious about getting you the tools that simplify your life as an affiliate marketer.
-We manage relationships with merchants, clean datafeeds, and provide a variety of publisher

-tools to get products on your site quickly and easily.
+We manage relationships with merchants, clean datafeeds, and provide a variety of publisher tools to get products on your site quickly and easily.

 = How many merchants does Prosperent work with? =

 Currently over 2,000 and growing.

- =How many products does Prosperent have? =
+= How many products does Prosperent have? =

 We currently index and search against almost 50 million products.